loopstick/Photon2_Tutorial/README.md

 ![WebIDE_01](/images/WebIDE_01.png)

 - We 'll use the Particle Web IDE [https://build.particle.io/](https://build.particle.io/build/) to flash this code to our device.
-  - You can reveal your code sidebar by clicking the <> icon on the left
+- reveal your code sidebar by clicking the <> icon on the left

 ![WebIDE_RevealCode](/images/WebIDE_RevealCode2.png)

-  - you can also copy this code to your own file space
+- copy this code to your own file space

 ![WebIDE_CopyApp](/images/WebIDE_CopyApp2.png)